alexdedekelena/innoit-prime-ng-assignment/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.7.

+## App Running Link
+The App is published using [Netlify](https://www.netlify.com/) in the following link: https://innoit-prime-ng-assignment.netlify.app/home

 ## Installation issues found at 22 April, 2025
 There is a known issue with PrimeNg @angular/animations dependencies version: https://github.com/primefaces/primeng/issues/18116
 To skip these issue until solved, please run this command: